GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 6. Wait for the program to end.
 7. Review the model.

-## Get the custom form recognizer model ID
+8. Copy the Model ID in the terminal output.
+You will use your Model ID when analzying new forms.

+## Analyze new forms

 Now you're ready use your trained model.
-There are two methods you can use:
-- StartRecognizeCustomForms
-- StartRecognizeCustomFormsFromUri
+Notice how we trained our model using files from a storage container URI.
+We could also have trained our model using local files.
+Similarily, we can test our model using forms from a URI or from local files.
+We will test our form model with a local file using the **StartRecognizeCustomForms** method.
+However, you can also analyze new forms from a URI using the **StartRecognizeCustomFormsFromUri** method.

 ## Use the custom model from a client application